bb-io/docs/src/content/docs/apps/Google Sheets.mdx

 - **Paste into existing sheet from XLSX file** Appends the content of an XLSX spreadsheet into an existing sheet
 - **Search spreadsheets** Gets all spreadsheets
 - **Delete sheet** Deletes sheet
+- **Clear sheet range** Clears the values of all cells within a specified range

 ### Glossary Actions